- Potential benefitPreserves Upper Colorado River Basin Fund obligations for operations and critical infrastructure maintenance.

 Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.

-<p>This bill directs the Bureau of Reclamation and the Western Area Power Administration, in consultation with the Glen Canyon Dam Adaptive Management Work Group, to enter into a memorandum of understanding to explore and address the impact that the 2024 record of decision entitled <em>Supplement to the 2016 Glen Canyon Dam Long-Term Experimental and Management Plan Record of Decision </em>has on the Upper Colorado River Basin Fund.
+The bill directs the Secretary of the Interior (via the Bureau of Reclamation) and the Secretary of Energy (via Western Area Power Administration), in consultation with the Glen Canyon Dam Adaptive Management Work Group, to enter a memorandum of understanding.
+The MOU must use information from existing hydropower contracts to create a plan addressing how the July 2024 Record of Decision (a supplement to the 2016 Glen Canyon Dam Long-Term Experimental and Management Plan ROD) affects the Upper Colorado River Basin Fund.

 Who stands to gain, and who may push back.